Azad99-9/gsoc-report/README.md

 - **Initial Limitations**:
   - Talawa previously lacked robust offline handling capabilities.
-  - The app did not have an efficient caching system, leading to limited functionality without a stable network connection.
+  - The app did not have an efficient caching system, leading to limited functionality and a lack of a stable network connection.
   - Without the internet, Talawa behaved inconsistently, displaying loading indicators across screens and allowing no other actions.
   - If launched offline, the application was barely usable, and some situations even led to app crashes.